 One of the more common methods of making sure the teeth are strong and straight is to make use of braces while the patient is still a child.
 Once the permanent teeth are in, parents may wonder if braces would help.
-The only way to be sure is to schedule an appointment with a children dentist and listen to the recommendations.
+The only way to be sure is to schedule an appointment with a children’s dentist near Lockport and listen to the recommendations.
 Here is what the dentist is likely to say.

 Finding Crowded Teeth

-In some instances, the children dentist will recommend not going with braces at the moment.
+In some instances, the children’s dentist near Lockport will recommend not going with braces at the moment.
 That’s because the examination led to the discovery of a molar that is crowding out the surrounding teeth.
 If the molar remains in place, it will eventually cause the other teeth to lean rather than remain straight.
 The best approach is to arrange for the extraction and then monitor the situation over the next several months.
 If the remaining teeth fill in the gap nicely and are straight, there will be no need for braces.

 Discussing Options for Braces

-If the dentist does recommend braces, there is more then one type to consider.
+If the dentist does recommend braces, there is more than one type to consider.
 Traditional metal braces that need to be adjusted from time to time remain one of the most practical solutions.
 One of the drawbacks is that the braces are so easy for everyone to see.
 A child who is self-conscious about wearing them may balk and try to use every opportunity to get rid of them.

 Keep in mind that some brace designs will provide the same results but are less visible.
-That includes designs where most of the hardware is placed on the back side of the teeth.
-There is still some portions that are visible from the front, but the overall visual impact is much less.
+That includes designs where most of the hardware is placed on the backside of the teeth.
+There are still some portions that are visible from the front, but the overall visual impact is much less.
 Like those traditional braces, the child will still need to go in for regular checkups and adjustments.
 That process will continue until the teeth are straight and the time to remove the braces arrives.